bigscience-workshop/petals/README.md

 For macOS, you can *probably* run everything normally if you manage to install dependencies, but we do not guarantee this.

-### Getting Started
+## Getting Started

 This is a toy example running on a local machine without GPU and with a tiny model.
 For a more detailed instruction with larger models, see ["Launch your own swarm"](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm).

 First, run a couple of servers, each in a separate shell.
-First server runs like this
+To launch your first server, run:
 ```bash
 python -m cli.run_server bloom-testing/test-bloomd-560m-main --num_blocks 8 --torch_dtype float32 \
   --host_maddrs /ip4/127.0.0.1/tcp/31337   # use port 31337, local connections only